 Full Practice Authority

+There are benefits of full practice authority for nurse practitioners.
 In a full practice authority state, NPs can prescribe, diagnose, and treat patients without physician oversight.
 Full practice states allow NPs to establish and operate their independent practice as a physician may do in other states.

 NPs can freely prescribe medication based on their education, training, and skills for a patient and also prescribe other health services like home care.
 As of this writing, around half the states (and Washington DC) have full practice authority laws for NPs, while the other half are basically evenly split between reduced and restricted laws.